Norika Fujiwara

-Norika Fujiwara (藤原 紀香, Fujiwara Norika) is a Japanese beauty queen, model and actress.
-She became Miss Nippon in 1992 and was an exclusive model for CanCam magazine.
+Norika Fujiwara (藤原 紀香, Fujiwara Norika) is a Japanese actress, model and beauty pageant titleholder.
+She became Miss Nippon in 1992 and was an exclusive model for CanCam fashion magazine.
 She has appeared in various commercials and TV series and a number of films in Japan.

 Biography

 Career

 Fujiwara was born in Nishinomiya, Hyōgo Prefecture.
 After several years of model work, she became a journalist and spokesperson, including acting as an ambassador of Japanese - Korean friendship during the 2002 FIFA World Cup, reporting from the 2004 Olympics in Greece, and going to Afghanistan and holding a photo exhibition there.
 Fujiwara was formerly a guest announcer and interviewer for K-1 on their major shows until 2006 when she was replaced by Waka Inoue.

 Fujiwara has additionally worked in the video game and anime markets; her latest work as the main character Alicia in Project Minerva (PlayStation 2) (2002), a squad-based, real-time semi-RPG versus rogue robots game, released in an updated English form with more missions as Project Minerva Professional by Midas Interactive of the UK.
 She voiced Princess Fiona in the Japanese-dubbed version of the Shrek films.

 Fujiwara spent one month in a homestay program with a family in the United States and continues to study English.
 She reportedly hopes to someday act in an English-language film produced in the West such as in the United States or Great Britain.
 She has already applied her talent to the English language in the film China Strike Force (a.k.a.
-Spy_N in Japan, with the "N" standing for "Norika") co-starring Aaron Kwok, Mark Dacascos and Coolio.In 2007, she visited India to meet Anand Kumar to make a documentary film on Super 30.
+Spy_N in Japan, with the "N" standing for "Norika") co-starring Aaron Kwok, Mark Dacascos and Coolio.
+In 2007, she visited India to meet Anand Kumar to make a documentary film on his Super 30 program.

-Fujiwara also had a leading role in the live-action film Great Teacher Onizuka where she played a semi-romantic role with Sorimachi Takashi.
+Fujiwara also had a leading role in the live-action film Great Teacher Onizuka where she played a semi-romantic role with Takashi Sorimachi.